77Kromo/roadmap.sh-projects/README.md

 ## *Usage*

 1. Clone the repository to your local machine.
-2. Open the `index.html` file in your preferred web browser.
+2. Open the file in your preferred web browser.
 3. Customize the content as needed to reflect your personal information.
 4. Click on the links to navigate to external websites.

 ## *Credits*

 This project was built by Krowey Richmond Borquaye.
-The design and layout are inspired by [Roadmap](https://roadmap.sh/projects/single-page-cv).

 ## *License*